North American XB-70 Valkyrie: WS-110A

-The U.S. Air Force (USAF) followed these developments closely, and in 1955 issued General Operational Requirement No. 38 for a new bomber, combining the payload and intercontinental range of the B-52 with the Mach 2 top speed of the Convair B-58 Hustler.
+The Air Force followed these developments closely, and in 1955 issued General Operational Requirement No. 38 for a new bomber, combining the payload and intercontinental range of the B-52 with the Mach 2 top speed of the Convair B-58 Hustler.
 The new bomber was expected to enter service in 1963.
-Both nuclear and conventional designs were considered.
+Nuclear and conventional designs were considered.
 The nuclear-powered bomber was organized as "Weapon System 125A" and pursued simultaneously with the jet-powered version, "Weapon System 110A".

 The USAF Air Research and Development Command's (ARDC) requirement for WS-110A asked for a chemical-fuel bomber with Mach 0.9 cruising speed and "maximum possible" speed during a 1000 nmi entrance and exit from the target.
 The requirement also called for a 50000 lb payload and a combat radius of 4000 nmi.
 The Air Force formed similar requirements for a WS-110L intercontinental reconnaissance system in 1955, but this was later canceled in 1958 due to better options.
 In July 1955, six contractors were selected to bid on WS-110A studies.
 Boeing and North American Aviation submitted proposals, and on 8 November 1955 were awarded contracts for Phase 1 development.

 In mid-1956, initial designs were presented by the two companies.
 Zip fuel was to be used in the afterburners to improve range by 10 to 15 percent over conventional fuel.
-Both designs featured huge wing-tip fuel tanks that could be jettisoned when their fuel was depleted before a supersonic dash to the target.
+Both designs had huge wing-tip fuel tanks that could be jettisoned when their fuel was depleted before a supersonic dash to the target.
 The tanks also included the outer portions of the wing, which would also be jettisoned to produce a smaller wing suitable for supersonic speeds.
 Both became trapezoidal wings after ejection, at that time the highest performance planform known.
-They also featured flush cockpits to maintain the highest fineness ratio possible in spite of its effects on visibility.
+They also featured flush cockpits to maintain the highest fineness ratio possible despite its negative effects on visibility.